-The government has launched a competition to design a new £14.5m centre for cyber security innovation in London.
+The government has launched a competition to design a new £14.5m London Cyber Innovation Centre.

 Matt Hancock, minister for digital, said: “London is one of the world’s most important tech sectors, with a record £5.6 billion investment in the industry in the past six months and a new tech firm formed every hour in the capital.

 “Our investment in a new cyber innovation centre will not only cement the city’s position as a world leader but also boost the whole country by giving UK firms access to the latest cyber technology and allowing start-ups to get the support they need to develop.”